opencoff/sigtool/README.md

 Signatures on large files are calculated efficiently by reading them in memory mapped mode (```mmap(2)```) and hashing the file contents using SHA-512.
 The Ed25519 signature is calculated on the file-hash.

+### Tests
+The core library in `sign/` has extensive tests to verify signing and encryption.
+Additionally, a simple shell script `tests.sh` does a full roundtrip of tests using `sigtool`.

 ## Example of Keys, Signature